drostlab/myTAI/README.md

-Using the [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) package, all computationally expansive functions have been written in C++ to enable real-time analytics on phylotranscriptomics datasets.
+Using the [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) package, all computationally expansive functions have been written in C++ to enable fast analytics on phylotranscriptomics datasets.

 ## Tutorials